JUNE 6, 2015 -- Kid's Fishing Day

 Several area Grade School fourth and fifth graders participated in the first annual Crane Contest organized by staff from the Friends of Quivira and Quivira National Wildlife Refuge.
 The main goal of the contest was to foster an under-standing of Whooping Cranes and Sandhill Cranes among fourth and fifth graders, combining education and fun.
 The schools participating in the 2014 Crane Contest were Ellinwood, Sterling, Macksville, St. John, and Stafford.

 The contest portion involved having each student guess the date and time that the Refuge staff first observed a Whooping Crane.
 The Endangered birds pass through south-central Kansas annually each fall.

-The Crane Contest is planned to be an annual event, with the next programs beginning in late September 2012.
+The Crane Contest is an annual event, with the next programs beginning in late September 2015.
 Also, additional schools may be added to the list.
 Stay tuned!